This post's overview:

 As a blue member, you just get a discount as a logged-in member (if there is any discount) and you earn points on all your Expedia bookings.

 Silver status lets you get some small perks at VIP hotels like free breakfast or an early check-in and gets you 10% more points.
 When I was a silver member, I never stayed at the VIP hotels, so I can’t tell you if you actually get these points.

-Finally, if you stay 15 eligible hotel nights or spend $10,000 per year on Expedia, you reach the Gold status – the most prestigious status of Expedia Rewards.
+Finally, if you stay collect 25 trip segments or elements, you reach the Gold status – the most prestigious status of Expedia Rewards.
 As a gold member, you get some nice perks at VIP hotels, you get free room upgrades at VIP hotels (when available) and 30% more points.

 So many people get curious about the promise of free upgrades in VIP hotels, does it actually work and do you ever get upgraded?